“Let’s face it, Erica. I didn’t marry you for your

 “Did he hurt you?
 Hit you?”
-Fingers coiled into loose fists
+Mike coiled his fingers coiled

 Mike glanced down.
-The hint of a flush rushed his face, then
+The hint of a flush swept his face, then

 disappeared.
-He shrugged off the lapse and advanced again, slow, determined,
+He shrugged and advanced again, slow, determined, until mere

-until only inches separated them.
-She stared into his eyes, shaken by the
+inches separated them.
+She stared into his eyes, shaken by the unmistakable

-unmistakable fire blazing there.
-Indignation over her circumstances, or
+fire blazing there.
+Indignation over her circumstances, or something more?

-“Good, because if he did, I’d have to hurt him.”
+“Good, because if he did, I would hurt him.”